craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 There are times a character will take damage despite the condition of their Armoring.
 This damage is known as True Damage.
 When a character takes True Damage, they treat their Armoring as 0 when taking that damage.

 ###### Bludgeoning
-Bludgeoning Damage is usually dealt by physical attacks with blunt instruments, such as clubs or staves.
+Bludgeoning Damage occurs when objects of significant mass contact their target at force.

+###### Piercing
+Piercing Damage occurs as objects of minimal mass contact and enter their target with great velocity.

 ###### Slashing
-Slashing Damage is usually dealt by physical attacks with bladed instruments, such as swords or axes.
+Slashing Damage occurs as

-###### Piercing
-Piercing Damage is usually dealt by physical attacks with thrusting instruments or projectiles.

 ###### Acid
 Acid Damage is typically chemical in nature, and can impose chemical burns, organ damage, or - in extreme cases - completely react and disintegrate flesh, armor, or whole persons.